gportay/cqfd6/README.md

 It is controlled by the `-f` option or the `CQFDRC_FILE` environment variable.

 All these files and directories are interpreted relative to the current working directory if specified with a relative path.
-Additionally, the `-C` option changes the working directory, meaning that these files and directories are then relative to the new working directory.
+Additionally, the `--directory` option changes the working directory, meaning that these files and directories are then relative to the new working directory.

 In some cases, you may want to use alternate cqfd filenames and/or an external directory.
 The following options allow you to control cqfd configuration files:

-To change the current working directory, use the `-C` option:
+To change the current working directory, use the `--directory` option:

-    $ cqfd -C external/directory
+    $ cqfd --directory external/directory

-To specify an alternate cqfd directory, use the `-d` option:
+To specify an alternate cqfd directory, use the `--cqfd-directory` option:

-    $ cqfd -d cqfd_alt
+    $ cqfd --cqfd-directory cqfd_alt

-To specify an alternate cqfdrc file, use the `-f` option:
+To specify an alternate cqfdrc file, use the `--cqfdrc-file` option:

-    $ cqfd -f cqfdrc_alt
+    $ cqfd --cqfdrc-file cqfdrc_alt

-To specify an alternate working directory, use the `-w` option:
+To specify an alternate working directory, use the `--working-directory` option:

-    $ cqfd -w ..
+    $ cqfd --working-directory ..

 These options can be combined, for example to use out-of-tree cqfd files if these files cannot be commit to the project.